ph1ltran/MEE-342---Principles-Mechanical-Design-Project/phase3.md

 2. Insert the threaded bolt through the hole, joining the holder to the support.

-3. Once the bolt has been completely inserted, thread the wingnut onto the end of the bolt and tighten until the position of the holder remains fixed.
+3. Once the bolt has been completely inserted, thread the wingnut onto the end of the bolt and tighten until the holder is no longer loose and its position remains fixed.

-4. To change the holder’s position, simply loosen the wingnut to adjust the position before tightening once again.
+4. To change the holder’s position, simply loosen the wingnut to adjust the position before tightening the wingnut once again.

 ## Assembly Challenges: